osqp/qdldl/README.md

 ## Calling QDLDL

 ### Including the header
 QDLDL uses its own default internal types for integers, floats and booleans.
-If you want to overwrite these types with your own you must first define them explicitly before including the library
+If you want to override these types with your own you must first define them explicitly before including the library
 ```c
 #typedef mybool QDLDL_bool;
 #typedef myint QDLDL_int;